Archive for the 'business' Category

 space

-Whoever writes the most compelling declaration will get a book that isn’t just signed; It’ll also have a personalized message from the author.
+Whoever writes the most compelling declaration will get a book that isn’t just signed.
+It’ll also have a personalized message from the author.
 Now you have even more of an incentive to write something great.

 I wouldn’t be doing this promotion if I didn’t believe that the Small Giants book can help you do what you do in a more soulful way, whether you’re a small business owner, a creative type, a volunteer, a young employee, or a seasoned big-business executive.